-Fannie Maes and Freddie Macs are pass-through securities issued by Fannie Mae and Freddie Mac, respectively.
+Fannie Maes and Freddie Mac, respectively.
+Fannie Mae and Freddie Mac, respectively.
 Fannie Mae and Freddie Mac, which guarantee payment of interest and repayment of principal on Fannie Maes and Freddie Macs, respectively, are federally chartered corporations supervised by the U.S. Government that act as governmental instrumentalities under authority granted by Congress.
 Fannie Mae and Freddie Mac are authorized to borrow from the U.S. Treasury to meet their obligations.
 Fannie Maes and Freddie Macs are not backed by the full faith and credit of the U.S. Government.